StudentVue/docs/README.md

 Documentation and research of the API routes from the Official StudentVue App.

-On a high level, the app uses [SOAP](https://en.wikipedia.org/wiki/SOAP), and the authentication scheme for the main web service (`ProcessWebServiceRequest`) is through the `userID` and  `password` fields.
+The app uses [SOAP](https://en.wikipedia.org/wiki/SOAP), and the authentication scheme for the main web service (`ProcessWebServiceRequest`) is through the `userID` and  `password` fields.

-One weird observation is that "open" routes seem to use a mix of system accounts and blank credentials.
-Additionally, although the app has cookie persistence, usernames and passwords are stored and provided with every request. `<` and `>` characters also seem to be escaped inconsistently, but that just might be a product of the way I'm logging responses.

 ### Related Projects

-[kajchang/StudentVue](https://github.com/kajchang/StudentVue) - unofficial Python implementation of the web API
+[kajchang/StudentVue](https://github.com/kajchang/StudentVue) - unofficial Python implementation of the web and SOAP APIs

 [kajchang/StudentVueDistrictFinder](https://github.com/kajchang/StudentVueDistrictFinder) - implements zip code finding and a dump of brute forced districts